BetaNYC/floodgen/README.md

       basePath: "",
     };

-push your changes from  the local file and the GitHub Action will automatically run the deployment
+Push your changes from  the local file and the GitHub Action will automatically run the deployment

 ## Learn More